cdraeger/hash-performance/README.md

 ##Description

 This tool takes the user-input as the log2 of the number of rounds of hashing to apply, and displays the _total time consumed by the hash-function_.
-The accuracy of the duration is not perfect, but it should suffice for the intended purpose.
+The precision of the duration is not perfect, but it should suffice for the intended purpose.

 The work factor and therefore the duration of the hashing with bcrypt increases exponentially (2^x), which is why the time consumed by hashing passwords is important to know for properly __balancing server-load, response-times and security__.